 Best Overall: West Paw Zogoflex Qwizl Dog Puzzle Treat Toy

 Works as a chew, fetch, or treat toy

 A little heavy for fetch (watch your toes!)

 The twisty Qwizl can be played with in many ways.
-Dogs that liked movement had fun just pushing it around and would fetch it, then gnaw on it, when thrown.
+Dogs that liked movement had fun pushing it around and would fetch and gnaw on it when thrown.
 Teething puppies chewed on it and rolled it across the floor.
 The toy is very durable for aggressive chewers and also floats, if you like to take toys to the beach or the pool.

 But the best part is that the Zogoflex Qwizl is built for long-lasting treats.
 There’s an opening that runs down the center with little openings along the middle and edges.
 It’s the perfect size for bully sticks, dental chews, carrots, or biscuits.
-For dogs that weren’t typically interested in this type of toy by itself, they were smitten and engaged when it was stuffed with treats.
+Dogs that weren’t typically interested in this toy were smitten and engaged when it was stuffed with treats.